-We estimate a simple linear regression model, predicting the import under-reporting index with tariff and VAT rates in country i and year t.
-To properly isolate potential relationships, we also control for several other variables that may independently affect the reporting of imports.
-Further, we account for country- and year-fixed effects to control for any country- and time-specific phenomena that could drive under-reported imports.
+We estimate a standard linear regression model, predicting the IUI with tariff and VAT rates in the country i and year t.
+To properly isolate potential relationships, we control for several other variables that may independently affect the reporting of imports.
+Further, we account for the country- and year-fixed effects to control for any country- and time-specific phenomena that could drive under-reported imports.
 For instance, a country's geography or regular trading partners (perhaps stemming from historical connections, such as colonialism) may systematically influence the reporting of trade data.
 Similarly, persistent cultural and institutional characteristics could affect misreporting.
 With respect to time-specific unobservables, global recessions or booms could systematically drive global misreporting rates.
-Two-way fixed effects are able to isolate our analysis from any such dynamics.
-Formally, we estimate where $URI{i,t}^m$ refers to the import under-reporting index for country i in year t.
-Tarif f{i,t} measures the trade-weighted applied tariff rates for all products from all source countries to each importing country i at time t, whereas $VAT{i,t}$ represents the value added tax rates applicable to all imports by the importing country. $X{i,t}$ constitutes a vector of other observable country characteristics that may carry an independent effect on reporting behavior.
-Specifically, we include measures for (i) capital account openness, (ii) trade openness, (iii) democracy, (iv) and corruption.
-Bhagwati (1964) and Ferrantino et al. (2012) discuss the possibility of misreporting of trade data as one of several methods to avoid capital controls, while Fisman and Wei (2009) reports a positive correlation between corruption and trade data discrepancies.
+Two-way fixed effects can isolate our analysis from any such dynamics.
+Formally, we estimate where $URI{i,t}$ refers to the import under-reporting index for country i in year t. $(Tariff){i,t}$ measures the trade-weighted applied tariff rates for all products from all source countries to each importing country i at time t, whereas $(VAT){i,t}$ represents the value added tax rates applicable to all imports by the importing country. $X{i,t}$ constitutes a vector of other observable country characteristics that may carry an independent effect on reporting behaviour.
+Specifically, we include measures for (i) capital account openness, (ii) trade openness, (iii) democracy, and (iv) corruption.
+Bhagwati (1964) and Ferrantino et al. (2012) discuss the possibility of misreporting of trade data as one of several methods to avoid capital controls, while Fisman and Wei (2009) report a positive correlation between corruption and trade data discrepancies.
 Kellenberg and Levinson (2016) also employ capital controls and corruption while explaining misreported trade and tariff evasion.
 Further, we control for trade openness and democracy since higher levels of integration with the global trade network and a more democratic system, associated with more inclusive political institutions and the prevalence of the rule of law, may well form independent drivers of misreporting trade numbers.
 In addition, country- and time-fixed effects are captured by α_i and ω_t , whereas $\varepsilon{i,t}$ represents the usual error term.
-Throughout our estimations we report both robust standard errors and clustered at the country level.
+Throughout our estimations, we report robust standard errors, as well as standard errors clustered at the country level.
 Finally, we multiply our import under-reporting index by 100 to facilitate the quantitative interpretation of coefficients.

-$$URI{i,t}^{m} = \beta_0 + \beta_1 Tariff{i,t} + \beta_2 VAT{i,t} + \mathbf{X}{i,t}\gamma + \alpha_i + \omega_t + \varepsilon{i,t},$$ (22)
+$$IUI{i,t} = \beta_0 + \beta_1 (Tariff){i,t} + \beta_2 (VAT){i,t} + \mathbf{X}{i,t} \gamma + \alpha_i + \omega_t + \varepsilon{i,t}, \tag{22}$$

-5.3 Data Sources
+5.3 Data Sources for Control Variables

-We access data on corruption levels from the Corruption Perceptions Index (CPI, provided by Transparencey International, 2017).16 From 1995 to 2011, the CPI ranged from zero to ten, but since 2012 the index ranges from zero to 100, following an update in methodology.
+We access data on corruption levels from the Corruption Perceptions Index (CPI, provided by Transparencey International, 2017).
+From 1995 to 2011, the CPI ranged from zero to ten, but since 2012 the index ranges from zero to 100, following an update in methodology.
 We rescale earlier data to match the post-2011 range from zero to 100.
 Note that the CPI codebook specifically mentions this switch in measurement comes because researchers should not compare data before 2012 with those since then.
-In our case, however, accounting for time-fixed effects should account for such measurement issues.
-(Nevertheless, all our findings are consistent when excluding the CPI.)
+In our case, however, accounting for time-fixed effects accounts for such measurement issues.
+Nevertheless, all our findings are consistent when excluding the CPI.